brainvisa/casa-distro/doc/source/technical.rst

 .. _BrainVISA: http://brainvisa.info

-* The :doc:`quickstart` section explains how to install casa-distro and a released, compiled, version of BrainVISA.
+* The :bv:`BrainVisa download / install section <download.html>` explains how to install casa-distro and a released, compiled, version of BrainVISA.
 This is what a "regular user" needs.

 * Developers can find information on the :doc:`developer` section.